Alex Grinch: New Hampshire

 Grinch's first regular assistant coaching job was at Division I-AA New Hampshire under Sean McDonnell.
 In 2005 and 2006, Grinch was the cornerbacks coach.
 After a promotion, Grinch became the recruiting coordinator and coached the entire defensive secondary in 2007 and 2008.
 Chip Kelly was the OC at New Hampshire and Grinch learned the value of practicing fast from competing against him every day.
+Grinch mentored Corey Graham who would set school honors and was drafted in 5th round of 2007 NFL draft.
+Safety Étienne Boulay was drafted 16th in the 2006 CFL draft and later received the CFL's Frank M. Gibson Trophy for most outstanding rookie.

 Wyoming

 Grinch spent three seasons at Wyoming as the recruiting coordinator and coaching the secondary.
+He coached cornerback Marqueston Huff and safety Chris Prosinski both were drafted into 4th round of NFL.
+Tashaun Gipson would become a future NFL Pro Bowl safety.

 Missouri (second stint)

-Again working under Pinkel, Grinch coached the safeties at Missouri from 2012 to 2014.